canspacetech/CIRC-2023-Night-Task-HW-SW/readme.md

 ## Getting Started

-To use the Reactor GPS Beacon, connect to the open SSID Reactor Reactor IP will be accessible at http://10.10.10.1 Port 80 Reactor also accessible by Telnet at 10.10.10.1 Port 23
+To use the Reactor GPS Beacon, connect to the open SSID Reactor
+* Reactor IP will be accessible at http://10.10.10.1 Port 80
+* Reactor also accessible by Telnet at 10.10.10.1 Port 23

+To use the Astronaut GPS Beacon, connect to the open SSID Isaac_Asimov
+* Astronaut IP will be accessible at http://10.10.11.1 Port 80
+* Astronaut also accessible by Telnet at 10.10.11.1 Port 23

 ## Authors